Generic name: oxymetazoline [ ox-i-me-TAZ-oh-leen-hye-droe-KLOR-ide ]

 Medically reviewed by Drugs.com.
 Last updated on Jun 14, 2022.

-Uses For oxymetazoline
+Uses for oxymetazoline

-Before Using oxymetazoline
+Before using oxymetazoline

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
-For oxymetazoline, the following should be considered:
+For this medicine, the following should be considered:

-Tell your doctor if you have ever had any unusual or allergic reaction to oxymetazoline or any other medicines.
+Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.